AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 In the previous modules you have learned how to work with multiple product catalog templates.
 Multiple templates are a great way to create different templates but not needed in many cases.
 In many cases, the same template can be used in combination with placeholders for individual content.
 CIF supports placeholders for Content Fragments and Experience Fragments.

 Let's start with the Experience Fragment placeholder.
 Open a product template in the AEM editor.
-DnD the 'Commerce Experience Fragment" component on the template, then open the config dialog.
+Drag and drop the **Commerce Experience Fragment** component on the template, then open the config dialog.

 ![pem placeholder](assets/pem-placeholder.png)